This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Once you have taken all these steps, your lawyer can file the lawsuit.
 This begins the period of investigation by both sides.
 Lawyers on each side will collect evidence, conduct depositions, and enlist medical experts for testimony.

 Most medical malpractice cases end in a settlement out of court.
-Your lawyer will try to negotiate with the other side to get you a fair settlement amount.
+Your lawyer will try negotiating with the other side to get you a fair settlement amount.
 This solution receives your compensation sooner, but you can decide if the offer is inadequate or if you want to accept it.

 Go to Court